Being a mother is a challenge in itself but when raising a child falls squarely on one parent alone, it becomes a struggle.

 Go to MI Bridges to find out if you’re eligible to apply for FIP.
 In addition to cash assistance, Michigan’s DHS also offers child care, food or state emergency relief assistance.

-Those who have less than $150/month in income and no more than $100 in resources may get their first FAP benefits within 7 days after they apply.
+Those who have less than $150 per month in income and no more than $100 in resources may get their first FAP benefits within 7 days after they apply.
 This is called an expedited issuance.
+2

-Requests can be made in person at the local DHS county office or you may apply online at MI Bridges.
+Requests can be made in person at the local DHS county office or use MI Bridges to apply for assistance, check your eligibility status and manage your account online.

 WIC serves Michigan’s pregnant, breastfeeding, and postpartum women, and infants and children up to age 5 who meet WIC eligibility guidelines; and are considered to be “at nutritional risk”.